Post-Everlasting:

 The following was excerpted from the Portland Press Herald Notices.

 During World War II, Kibbey proudly served his country by enlisting into the U.S. Army.
 During the war he served in the Pacific Theatre and served as a mechanic.
 Kibbey was a member of the Bar Mills Post 130 of the American Legion for over 45 years.
-He served as a
+He served as Finance Officer for many of those years.

 For over 40 years, Kibbey worked for Yudy's Tire Company in Westbrook and retired as a district manager.
 Later, he worked for MSAD #6 as a van driver.
 Mr. Porter was known for his love of the outdoors.
 He enjoyed gardening, fishing, snowmobiling, and picking berries.
 He was a member of the American Legion, the Lions, the South Hollis Fire Department, and coached baseball in Hollis for many years.